folio-org/folio-analytics/sql/report_queries/missing_items/README.md

-Missing Items Report
+# Missing Items Report

-Report Details
+## Report Details

-Brief description: Reports items that cannot be found even though the last loan shows that the item has been returned; the item status has been changed to 'missing'.
+Brief description: Reports items where the item status is 'Missing'.

 The report includes all item details including number of loans and renewals, so as to help with replacement decisions.
-The filers for this report are date range and item location.
+The filters for this report are item status, date range, and item and holdings locations (if specified in parameters).
-The 'missing' status is hard-coded in this report.

 This report generates data with the following format:

+## Parameters

+The 'Missing' status is included as a parameter in this report.
+Other parameters include date range and item and holdings locations.